 Skip advert

 Advertisement - Article continues below

 Two driving modes are available for the hybrids: ‘Eco’ and ‘Sport’.
-Credit to Kia, there’s a pretty noticeable difference between the two on the move.
+Credit to Kia, there’s a noticeable difference between the two on the move.
 In Eco mode, throttle response is slowed and gear changes happen earlier to provide more efficiency.
-In Sport, the throttle response is sharpened and the Niro is keener to hold onto gears.
-Both have plenty of flexibility however so you don’t end up chopping between the two that often.
+In Sport, the throttle response is sharpened, and the Niro is keener to hold onto gears.
+Both have plenty of flexibility, however, so you don’t end up chopping between the two that often.

 Advertisement - Article continues below

-The Niro’s brakes don’t offer that much feel and you do have to press them quite hard to garner some stopping power.
-It’s likely down to the Niro’s weight translating into momentum, as at slower speeds around town they seem to perform better.
+The Niro’s brakes don’t offer that much feel, and you have to press them quite hard to garner some stopping power at higher speeds.
+They work better at slower speeds around town and are easy to modulate for a smooth stop.

-The six-speed dual-clutch automatic transmission in the hybrids can be a bit slow to change gear at times, and kicks down sharply if you floor the accelerator before sending the revs skyward, but it does a good job of providing smooth shifts the rest of the time.
-The manual override paddles in the PHEV are best left alone as they can be painfully slow to intervene.
-If you put your foot down in either hybrid, the engine noise can sound a bit gruff at first, but it slowly smoothes out the further up the rev range you go.
+The six-speed dual-clutch automatic transmission in the hybrids can be a bit slow to change gear at times, and kicks down sharply if you floor the accelerator before sending the revs skyward, but it does a good job of providing seamless shifts the rest of the time.
+The manual override paddles in the PHEV are best left alone because they can be painfully slow to intervene.
+If you put your foot down in either hybrid, the engine noise can sound a bit gruff at first, but this dies down once up to cruising speed.

+Skip advert